 Through a web form or telephone hotline, Fujitsu Alert accepts reports on suspected wrongdoing or concern from all Fujitsu Group employees and external parties relevant to the Fujitsu Group, including customers and suppliers (anonymously, if applicable).
-Fujitsu Alert is available in 14 languages 24 hours a day, 365 days a year.
-Fujitsu Alert is also used to communicate (including submission of additional materials and receipt of comments from the Compliance Division) with the whistleblower regarding the contents of the investigation.
+Fujitsu Alert is available in 14 la nguages 24 hours a day, 365 days a year.
+Fujitsu Alert also serves as reporting system for business partners from which the Fujitsu Group (companies in which Fujitsu has direct or indirect investment of more than 50%) directly procures goods, software or services.